JJK96/kakoune-rainbow/README.md

 # Usage

-execute `:rainbow` to highlight the current buffer.
+execute `:rainbow` to highlight the current buffer once.

+execute `:rainbow-enable` to highlight the current buffer continuously (note that this may be a bit laggy).

 execute `:rainbow-disable` to remove the highlighter